MorpheApp/morphe-documentation/docs/morphe-resources/questions.md

 Since there's no way to know if the APK was maliciously altered by someone else, for the safety of your device and your online accounts **you should not use pre-patched APKs**.

-The official and only safe way to use Morphe is to patch yourself on your phone using the [Android Morphe app](https://morphe.software) or to patch using your computer and [Morphe CLI](https://github.com/MorpheApp/morphe-cli/tree/main/docs).
+The official and only safe way to use Morphe is to patch yourself on your phone using the [Android Morphe app](https://morphe.software) or on your computer using [Morphe CLI](https://github.com/MorpheApp/morphe-cli/tree/main/docs).

 ## 30. Where to get microG GmsCore?